Laura Hamer is a Staff Tutor and Lecturer in Music. She is currently an Associate Director of Student Support for the School of Arts and Humanities.

 Laura has supervised a number of completed PhDs:

 She is currently supervising projects on Cécile Chaminade and fin-de-siècle salon culture and structure in the twentieth-century English song cycle.
 She would particularly like to hear from potential PhD students in any area of women in music.

-Laura is on the module team for A224 Inside music.
-She is currently authoring units for A234 Understanding Music and A113 Revolutions.
+Laura has served on a number of module teams, including A224, A232, A234, and A342.
+She has authored units for A234 Understanding Music and A113 Revolutions, from which materials were adapted for the OpenLearn Course 'Janis Joplin and the Sexual Revolution'.
 As an Associate Lecturer, she tutored AA302 From composition to performance: musicians at work and AA317 Words and music.
 At Liverpool Hope University, she led on redesigning undergraduate and postgraduate taught provision, and acted as both BA Music and MA Music Course Leader.
 She has taught across a wide range of musical areas, at both undergraduate and postgraduate level, including music history, analysis, aesthetics, opera studies, music theory, performance, popular music studies, study skills, and dissertation supervision (including both Music and Music Education projects).
 In 2018 she was awarded a Hope Star Award for Innovation in Teaching (student-led teaching award) by Liverpool Hope University’s Students’ Union.